SevastianC12/SevastianC12/README.md

 ## Hi I'm Sevastian 👋
 - 🔭 I’m currently working on a cybersecurity degree
+- 👨🏽‍💻 I want to make a video game in the future.
+- ⚡ Fun fact about me is that I love to play basketball🏀 my favorite team is the Los Angeles Lakers, and I also love to play video games my current favorite game to play is Call of Duty 🎮.

 <!--
 **SevastianC12/SevastianC12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.